 Before chemical tests, doctors used the taste of urine to detect diabetes.
+Sweet urine meant the person was diabetic.

 - People incorrectly used a urine test involving pee and nails in corked jars determine if someone was a witch.
+If the cork popped out of the bottle they were guilty of witchcraft.

 - A genetic enzyme disorder called alkaptonuria makes urine turn black in air.